kyessenov/semeru/README.md

 To record a demo trace, pass `true` to the script.
 Then use `manage.sh` to communicate with the injected instrumentation agent over a network socket.

 We recommend using consistent naming scheme for traces.
 For example, a trace for a feature to select a menu item in `jedit` should be called  `jedit_selectmenuitem`.
 See `web/config.json` for the list of traces and trace groups.
 Trace groups use regular expressions over trace names to organize traces by feature (`eclipse_autocomplete`) or by application (`passwordstore`, `demo_eclipse`).

+## Example: DemoMatch web UI

+Once you start the server with `./sbt run` command, visit `localhost:8080/demomatch`.
+Here is a [screenshot](doc/demomatch-webui.PDF) of the UI in action for the autocomplete feature demonstrations.
+The query consists of three main parts:

+1. List of positive demonstration traces that exhibit the feature of interest.

+2. List of negative demonstration traces that act as baseline or a negative test of the presence of the framework feature.

+3. Target traces is a group of complete traces that cover a large set of features of the framework.

+The results are below and enumerate snippets of the input traces that are likely the signatures of the framework feature.
+You can click on `search` button to compute the code slices from the target traces from snippet matches.